drinkingtea/website/content/posts/developer-handbook.md

 showtoc: true
 ---

-Note: this document is a copy of a document in the ```Nostalgia``` source repo and will periodically be updated.
+Note: this document is a copy of a document in the [Nostalgia repo](https://git.drinkingtea.net/drinkingtea/nostalgia) and will periodically be updated.

-Last updated: 2023-01-30
+Last updated: 2023-11-29

 ## About